zleba/alpos/README.md

 Make sure that the environment was set by `. ./setup.sh` before.
 This will initialize ROOT and LHAPDF, so they don't need to be install.
+The `setup.sh` also initialize the new gcc compiler.